Promise anti-pattern

 }

-In this case, re-running the previous example, the error handler will act as expected and display the following message: Scary error happened: ReferenceError: person is not defined.
+Re-running the previous example, the error handler kicks in as expected: Scary error happened: ReferenceError: person is not defined.

 Handling errors using .catch()